marklindsey11/hashgraph/docs/sdks/schedule-transaction/schedule-faq.md

 ## 5. What happens if the scheduled transaction does not have sufficient balance?

-If the scheduled \(inner transaction\) fee payor does not have sufficient balance then the inner transaction will fail while the outer transaction will be successful.
+If the scheduled \(inner transaction\) fee payer does not have sufficient balance then the inner transaction will fail while the outer transaction will be successful.

 ## 6. Can you delay a transaction once it has been schedule?